holoviz-dev/blog/posts/czi_r5/index.md

 ## The Bokeh and HoloViz Ecosystem

-[Bokeh](https://bokeh.org) provides the foundational architecture for creating interactive visualizations in web browsers, handling everything from rendering graphics to managing user interactions.
+[Bokeh](https://bokeh.org) provides the foundational open-source architecture for creating interactive visualizations in web browsers, handling everything from rendering graphics to managing user interactions.
 The HoloViz ecosystem builds upon this foundation, providing higher-level ([HoloViews](https://holoviews.org)) and familiar ([hvPlot](https://hvplot.holoviz.org)) interfaces with additional capabilities for large datasets ([Datashader](https://datashader.org)) and building dashboards ([Panel](https://panel.holoviz.org)).
 Improvements to Bokeh's core capabilities enhance all of these tools, while advances in the HoloViz ecosystem extend the functionality and make these powerful features more accessible to data scientists and researchers.

 ## Why This Matters

 Neuroscience generates an incredible variety of data types that present unique visualization challenges.
-This includes, 1D electrical recordings from an array of sensors that must be analyzed simultaneously or even in real-time while streaming, 2D frames from time-lapse microscopy of neural activity in behaving animals, and large-scale 3D reconstructions of brain tissue.
-Scientists across biomedical research need tools that can handle diverse data types while enabling collaboration and reproducibility, without having to rely on expensive proprietary software that cannot easily be customized.
+This includes 1D electrical recordings from an array of sensors that must be analyzed simultaneously or even in real-time while streaming, 2D frames from time-lapse microscopy of neural activity in behaving animals, and large-scale 3D reconstructions of brain tissue.
+Scientists across biomedical research need tools that can handle diverse data types while enabling collaboration and reproducibility, without having to rely on expensive proprietary software that cannot easily be customized or shared between researchers.

 ## Two Complementary Approaches

 Our project took a two-pronged approach.
-First, we created example workflows that demonstrate how to tackle common visualization challenges in neuroscience.
+We first created example workflows that demonstrate how to tackle common visualization challenges in neuroscience.
 These workflows helped identify needed improvements in our libraries.
-Second, we made substantial enhancements to the underlying tools, which in turn enabled more powerful workflows.
-This cyclical process ensured our technical improvements directly addressed real scientific needs.
+We then made substantial enhancements to the underlying tools, which in turn enabled more powerful workflows.
+This iterative process ensured our technical improvements directly addressed the most pressing scientific needs.

 ## Example Workflows

 ### [Multichannel Timeseries](https://examples.holoviz.org/gallery/multichannel_timeseries)

-Often the first step towards interrogating brain activity requires displaying many time-aligned, amplitude diverse signals simultaneously, each representing the activity of different neurons, brain regions, or other experimental measures.
+Often the first step towards understanding brain activity is to display many time-aligned signals simultaneously, each representing the activity of different neurons, brain regions, or other experimental measures.
 We've developed two complementary workflows to handle these datasets.
-Both workflow approaches making use of subcoordinate axes embedded on a single plot to maintain the amplitude independence (or different units) of each timeseries, including subcoordinate-compatible scalebar and zoom tools.
-Additionally, both workflows are now compatible with HoloNote for annotating time-spans, as well the use of a minimap to provide a stable, global view of the data.
+Both workflow approaches make use of new support for embedding multiple subcoordinate axes into a single plot, allowing users to compare timeseries with different units or of very different amplitudes.
+Additionally, both workflows are now compatible with [HoloNote](https://github.com/holoviz/holonote) for annotating time-spans, as well the use of a minimap to provide a stable, global view of the data along with subcoordinate-compatible scalebar and zoom tools.

 {{< video https://www.youtube.com/embed/8oeuPptWPt8?si=yh-4iJYDfYpJZ7MQ >}}